-Information type Details inormation type Details Contact Point Hayet Souai: Hayet.Souai@mes.rnu.tn Saida RAFRAFI FARHAT : saida.rafrafi@mesrs.tn Funding commitment 0.5 M Euro Anticipated number of projects to 5 be funded by the funding partner Maximum funding per awarded project • Eligibility of a partner as a - Tunisian public institutions of higher education and scientific research and beneficiary institution public research centers.
-The coordinator/ Principal Investigator (PI) should be full professor or associate professor (maître de conférences). - The coordinator or Principal Investigator (PI) must be affiliated with a public research laboratory that is part of the partner institution involved in the project.The critical mass of each research team involved must be composed of a minimum of five (5) statutory researchers (corps A and B), including at least two members with the rank of professor, associate professor, or Eligible topics equivalent rank.
-All Call Topics of DUT are eligible for the MHESR: Eligible topics - Positive Energy District (PED) - 15-minute City (15minC) - Circular Urban Economy (CUE) Eligible type of research and TRL TRL 3-7 Submission of the (pre)proposal at the national level • NO Additional eligibility criteria for the • funding agency Eligible costs - Travel and daily allowances, Small equipment, logistics, and consumables, service Contracts and research contracts (only for non-permanent staff), - Organization and participation in scientific events and meetings. - Publication and filing fees (required for scientific publications and patent filing), Website with additional information - Expenses for conducting analyses and processing samples. website with additional information www.mes.tn Additional information
+Information type Details Contact Point Hayet Souai: Hayet.Souai@mes.rnu.tn Saida RAFRAFI FARHAT : saida.rafrafi@mesrs.tn Funding commitment 0.5 M Euro Anticipated number of projects to be funded by the funding partner 5 Maximum funding per awarded project • Eligibility of a partner as a beneficiary institution Tunisian public institutions of higher education and scientific research and public research centers.
+The coordinator/ Principal Investigator (PI) should be full professor or associate professor (maître de conférences).
+The coordinator or Principal Investigator (PI) must be affiliated with a public research laboratory that is part of the partner institution involved in the project.
+The critical mass of each research team involved must be composed of a minimum of five (5) statutory researchers (corps A and B), including at least two members with the rank of professor, associate professor, or equivalent rank.
+Eligible topics All Call Topics of DUT are eligible for the MHESR: - Positive Energy District (PED) - 15-minute City (15minC) - Circular Urban Economy (CUE) Eligible type of research and TRL TRL 3-7 Submission of the (pre)proposal at the national level • NO Additional eligibility criteria for the funding agency • Eligible costs Travel and daily allowances, Small equipment, logistics, and consumables, service Contracts and research contracts (only for non-permanent staff), Organization and participation in scientific events and meetings.
+Publication and filing fees (required for scientific publications and patent filing), Expenses for conducting analyses and processing samples.
+Website with additional information www.mes.tn Additional information